sneaky-potato/networks-lab-spr-23/assignment_5/README.md

-# Assignment 4 &middot;
+# Assignment 5 &middot;

 >

-Directory for the `fourth` assignment of Networks Laboratory course (CS39006) offered in Spring semester 2023, Department of CSE, IIT Kharagpur.
+Directory for the `fifth` assignment of Networks Laboratory course (CS39006) offered in Spring semester 2023, Department of CSE, IIT Kharagpur.

 ## Getting started

-Read the assignment problem statement from [Assignment_4.pdf](/assignment_4/Assignment_4.pdf)
+Read the assignment problem statement from [Assignment_5.pdf](/assignment_5/Assignment_5.pdf)

 ## Solution